 Without notifying NYSHealth, Refuah made several project changes over the course of the grant period that significantly altered the project’s original purpose and scope of activities:

-- Data received from Fidelis Care were deemed by Refuah as being not accurate and therefore could not be used as initially envisioned for the project;
+- Data received from Fidelis Care were deemed inaccurate by Refuah, and therefore could not be used as initially envisioned for the project;

-- No clinical or operation practices for improvement were identified; and
+- No clinical or operational practices for improvement were identified; and

 - Focus of the project was changed without NYSHealth’s approval to a value-based dental pilot program, which differed significantly from the grant’s original focus to improve outcomes and reduce costs in key clinical cost categories for Refuah’s Medicaid managed care patients.